01 Jan Casio Digital Pianos | REVIEW | 17 Models | 2021 | LOWER PRICES

 I believe a lot of people can be happy with this new model because it has the better, more accurate piano sound with a nice key action and pedaling response, and is focused on the “piano playing experience, but at a much lower price than the GP-310.
 The AP-710 is offered only in matte black textured finish and comes with a height adjustable bench and 5 year factory warranty.
 This is a brand new model so will likely be around for the next few years well past 2021.

-This model is built to primarily focus on the piano playing experience without many extra “bells & whistles” added like you would find on the AP-650.
+This model is built to primarily focus on the piano playing experience without too many extra “bells & whistles” added like you might find elsewhere.
 The AP-470 comes with 22 sounds including a specially sampled New York Steinway grand piano sound with 256-note polyphony and it really does sound great coming out of the piano’s 40 watt, 4-speaker sound system and the sound being projected through its open lid “sound projection” system.
+The stereo grand piano sound in this model is very impressive.
 This piano has 2-track MIDI recording for left and right hand along with audio wav file recording and you can record and save your music on a USB flash drive to play the music at a later time.
 You can also download piano (MIDI file) music from your computer and save it to a USB flash drive to be played through the AP-470 so you can play along with that music at any tempo and learn to play new songs that way.

 The AP-470 can also be controlled with the color touch screen on your iPad or Android tablet using the proprietary Casio Chordana Piano app which is a very cool feature and not available for the AP-650 or AP-710.
 When it comes to getting a new digital piano for under $1500 in a nice looking cabinet with front support legs and complete 5-year factory warranty with in-home service, it’s really hard to beat or come close to this upscale AP-470 by Casio in our opinion.